officelearn/azure-docs.sv-se/articles/cognitive-services/QnAMaker/How-To/add-sharepoint-datasources.md

 ![Azure Active Directory manager ger behörighet att interaktivt](../media/add-sharepoint-datasources/aad-manager-grants-permission-interactively.png)

 <!--
-The Active Directory manager must grant QnA Maker access either by application name, `QnAMakerPortalSharepoint`, or by application ID, `c2c11949-e9bb-4035-bda8-59542eb907a6`.
+The Active Directory manager must grant QnA Maker access either by application name, `QnAMakerPortalSharePoint`, or by application ID, `c2c11949-e9bb-4035-bda8-59542eb907a6`.
 -->
 <!--
 ### Grant access from the interactive pop-up window

-The Active Directory manager will get a pop-up window requesting permissions to the `QnAMakerPortalSharepoint` app.
-The pop-up window includes the QnA Maker Manager email address that initiated the request, an `App Info` link to learn more about **QnAMakerPortalSharepoint**, and a list of permissions requested.
+The Active Directory manager will get a pop-up window requesting permissions to the `QnAMakerPortalSharePoint` app.
+The pop-up window includes the QnA Maker Manager email address that initiated the request, an `App Info` link to learn more about **QnAMakerPortalSharePoint**, and a list of permissions requested.
 Select **Accept** to provide those permissions.

 ![Azure Active Directory manager grants permission interactively](../media/add-sharepoint-datasources/aad-manager-grants-permission-interactively.png)
 -->